Successfully Entered

 The Verdict

 $300+ is a lot of money to spend on a baby monitor, and there are certainly functional, if frustrating, video monitors available for a lot less than the Nanit.
-So, if cost is your most important decision criteria, you might look at other monitors (though do check the Nanit website first for discounts offered when you purchase bundles.)
+So, if cost is your most important decision criteria, you might look at other monitors (though do check the Nanit website first for discounts).

 If you’re looking at a monitor as a long-term investment that’s going to serve you for years to come (and perhaps can be used for multiple kids), Nanit is by far the best monitor we’ve tried.
 After spending over three months using Nanit, I can confidently say it hits high marks in all the right places.
 From its superb picture quality to its unlimited range to its sleep insights, Nanit actively seeks to help your child get a better night’s sleep (and just maybe you too!) – and that is worth quite a bit.
 You can check out our full list of best baby monitors here (hint: Nanit is the overall winner).